Software specific classification basics

 BIMvision shows this data under Classification tab as well.

-In terms of entity, this information is not shown directly but can be acquired from the IFC file as:
+In terms of construction entity/complex, this information is not shown directly but can be acquired from the IFC file as: